S3 EP7: Emma Doran

 and then

-But it was too much, Max.
-It was too much because I felt like I had just had the Turkish eggs.
+Shade had made a Carbonara, oh, lovely, but it was too much, Max.
+It was too much because I felt like I had just had the Turkish eggs, yeah.

-Yeah.
-And also, there is egg hidden in there.
+And also, there is egg hidden in there, yeah.

 get that away from me.
 So I kind of said something about I have to just make a quick phone call to kind of avoid the dinner without seeming ungrateful.